Always a hit! Everyone loves it. Works for gluten and dairy free friends!! AND, it’s easy to make!!

 - Heat a skillet to medium-high.
 Add olive oil, garlic, chiles and taco seasoning.
 Sauté until fragrant.

-- Add refried beans and broth to the skillet.
+- Add refried beans, broth and lime juice to the skillet.
 Gently whisk until smooth.

 - Simmer until ready to serve.
 If needed, add additional broth to thin the dip.